 Legend has it that Dick Turpin leapt the dramatic gorge at Hell Gill in to Cumberland to escape the long arm of the law (the law being disinclined to follow him).
 Looking in to the depths of Hell Gill at the bridge and I find myself in sympathy with the law!
 It is a deep and sheer drop in to the dark depths with roughly a 5 foot leap.
 In my opinion the highlight of this excellent walk.

 Note that the blue line on a map signifying a river may vary depending on how much water was in the stream when the O/S survey was made.
+As a result the blue line is not always a guarantee of water on maps, particularly on mountain streams.
+Look for the sharp Vs of contours to find river beds (with or without water).

 I think this is a good article about one of my favourite walks.